The Data Behind Gender-Based Car Insurance Pricing

 Do men always pay more for car insurance than women?

 Not always — and not everywhere.
-On average, men pay about 5–6% more than women nationally for full coverage, but this gap is much larger for young drivers (up to 12–13% for teens) and shrinks to less than 1% by age 30.
-In seven states — California, Hawaii, Massachusetts, Michigan, Montana, North Carolina, and Pennsylvania — gender is banned as a pricing factor entirely.
-In some states, women actually pay slightly more than men, reflecting local actuarial differences.
+On average, men pay slightly more than women nationally for full coverage, but this gap is much larger for young drivers (up to 12–13% for teens) and shrinks to less than 1% by age 30.
+Interestingly, women pay slightly more than men at ages 40–45, reflecting a mid-life reversal in claims data.
+In states like California, Hawaii, Massachusetts, Michigan, Montana, North Carolina, and Pennsylvania, gender is banned as a pricing factor entirely.

 At what age does gender stop affecting car insurance?